 At this point I’d been researching Liz for the better part of a year and the obsession was eating into my real life.
 I was totally preoccupied, blowing off deadlines left and right.
 When I went to my parents’ house for Passover, the first thing I did was scrounge through the boxes in my childhood bedroom.
 I found photos of Liz and the marble notebook with her phone number in it.
 It occurred to me that this was probably the landline in the house she grew up in, and that I could call that number and settle the mystery, end the obsession.
 I took out my cellphone and entered the numbers, but before I pressed send I felt a deep, twisting pain in my gut, which finally released and left me with a sense that I could never call that number.
 The Barrer family was going through enough.

 I began seeing Liz throughout New York City.
 “America’s Most Wanted” said she was most likely in Canada or New York.
 Liz would spot me amongst the crowd and know that I was there to help, I imagined.
 I’d take her to my basement apartment in Brooklyn and help her hide out.
 I had to help her.
 This was life or death.
-According to every article on the case the “kingpin” charge that had been levied against her carried with it a sentence of life.
+According to every article on the case, the “kingpin” charge that had been levied against her carried with it a sentence of life.

 Comments on the “America’s Most Wanted” page included crude sexual remarks, along with the requisite, “I’d be her partner in crime any day” and numerous comments about Liz’s resemblance to Canadian singer Carly Rae Jepsen.

 Things unraveled for the Lembersky network the way they do for most mid-level drug organizations.
-In 2007 A Spotsylvania Sherriff’s Department informant floated them a tip about a small-time pot dealer named C.J.
+In 2007, a Spotsylvania Sherriff’s Department informant floated them a tip about a small-time pot dealer named C.J.
 Hall.
 Officers seized forty pounds in the bust and flipped Hall, convincing him to set up a sting.
 Richard Rizzi (a.k.a.
 “Itchy Balls,” according to Haney) showed up to collect payment.
-Rizzi was high up in the organization’s food chain; the perfect block to remove and make the Jenga tower come tumbling down.
-The green Ford Taurus that Rizzi drove to the meet had $55,000 in cash packed into an electronically controlled compartment in the dash.
+Rizzi was high up in the organization’s food chain, the perfect block to remove and make the Jenga tower come tumbling down.
+The green Ford Taurus that Rizzi drove to the meeting had $55,000 in cash packed into an electronically controlled compartment in the dash.
 Rizzi’s arrest led to the subsequent arrest of not just Lembersky and twelve other members of the organization, but also two New York City cops who would drive ahead of the shipments and alert the couriers to any police presence.

 The kingpin charge had never been used in Virginia in connection to a marijuana case, but they’d also never seen a marijuana operation of this magnitude.
 However, a team of high-powered lawyers helped Lembersky get the kingpin charge dropped.
 Lembersky pleaded guilty to three charges of possession with intent to distribute marijuana and one drug racketeering charge.
 He was given a $100,000 fine and served nineteen months in prison.